 Equivalency (HSE) certificate prior to or during enrollment in Job Corps.
-This instruction can occur in specific reading and math classes, in high school diploma or HSE programs, or through applied academic skills training in career technical programs.
+This instruction can occur in specific reading and math classes, in high school diploma or HSE programs, in evening/weekend studies programs, or through applied academic skills training in career technical programs.
 Instruction in reading and math will involve a minimum of 25% of the time in a student's training week.